JochenFM/Milestone_2/README.md

 - flipped card stays face-up and cannot be clicked again,
 - cards stay face-up long enough for user to see images,
 - flipped cards that are not a match return to default position face-down,
-- all pairs found within alotted time triggers Victory Overlay and Sound,
+- all pairs found within allotted time triggers Victory Overlay and Sound,
 - timer stops when game is won,
 - user can proceed via Victory overlay to prize.html,
 - from prize.html user can click back to restart the game.